Table of Contents

 No, Alternative 1 will not cause more traffic congestion.
 On the contrary, Alternative 1 is expected to reduce traffic congestion.
 Here are the top 3 reasons why:

-2. Currently, car traffic slows to 10 mph whenever a cyclist is forced into the travel lane by a parked car.
+Currently, car traffic slows to the speed of a bicycle whenever a cyclist is forced into the travel lane by a parked car.
 With Alternative 1, drivers are separated from cyclists so cars do not bunch up behind cyclists.

 WILL ALTERNATIVE 1 CAUSE DRIVERS TO SPEED?

 No, Alternative 1 will not cause drivers to speed.
-The current car lane width is 12'; Alternative 1 reduces it to 11'.
+The current car lane width is effectively 20' when there's no parked car, which is most of the time, and 12' otherwise.
+Alternative 1 reduces the car lane width to 11'.
 Narrowing car lanes has the known effect of reducing car speeds.
+[Ref: NACTO Design Guide: Lane Width].
 Future vertical barriers, if installed in the buffer, will also have the effect of reducing car speeds.

 The scope of the current study is limited to adding bike lanes on Hollenbeck.
 It is not meant to address car speed and volume.
 Instead, the City's Traffic Calming Program is available for these concerns.
 A separate study would have to be initiated for traffic calming.